pingcap/docs/choose-index.md

     +-------------------------------+---------+-----------+-----------------------------------------------------------------------------+----------------------------------------------------+
     ```

-- All the conditions that are used for the IndexMerge must match the semantic of `OR` or `AND` that connects them.
+- All the conditions that are used for the IndexMerge must match the semantics of `OR` or `AND` that connects them.

-    - If `json_contains` is connected with `AND`, it matches the semantic.
+    - If `json_contains` is connected with `AND`, it matches the semantics.
 For example:

         ```sql
         EXPLAIN SELECT /*+ use_index_merge(t4, mvi1, mvi2) */ * FROM t4 WHERE json_contains(j->'$.a', '[1]') AND json_contains(j->'$.b', '[2, 3]');